 What makes you satisfied, what gives you fulfilment, what makes it easy for you to wake up, to walk through the day?

 That’s something you decide for yourself.

-A question for you: How can you slow down your media consumption this week?
+A question for you: How can you slow down your media consumption?